ipfs/ipfs-blog/src/_blog/verified-fetch.md

 This blog post covers the challenges of IPFS retrieval in browsers and how `@helia/verified-fetch` addresses them with runnable examples.
 Feel free to jump ahead to [Solution: Verified Fetch](#solution-verified-fetch)

-## Problem: Verified IPFS retrieval on the web is hard
+## Problem: Verified IPFS retrieval in browsers is hard

-IPFS stands out as the leading decentralized network for distributing content-addressed data, spanning a wide range of use cases such as off-chain voting, NFTs, [censorship-resistant Wikipedia](https://blog.ipfs.tech/24-uncensorable-wikipedia/), and dapp distribution.
+IPFS stands out as the leading decentralized network for distributing content-addressed data (with CIDs), spanning a wide range of use cases such as [off-chain voting](https://docs.ipfs.tech/case-studies/snapshot/), NFTs, [censorship-resistant Wikipedia](https://blog.ipfs.tech/24-uncensorable-wikipedia/), and [dapp distribution](https://blog.ipfs.tech/dapps-ipfs/).

 However, developing web applications for the browser with an IPFS implementation capable of verified content retrieval has been an ongoing challenge for developers.
-There are several reasons: inherent constraints of the Web Platform, the apparent complexity of IPFS, and the historical lack of focused tooling for verified IPFS retrieval on the Web.
+The main reason lies in the inherent constraints of the Web Platform: TCP connections aren't allowed, and Certificate Authority signed certificates are required in Secure Contexts which increases the overhead to peer-to-peer retrieval.
+Other reasons include the apparent complexity of IPFS and the historical lack of focused tooling for verified IPFS retrieval on the Web.

 For this reason, many developers use a **trusted gateway** and call it a day.
 That's understandable and speaks to the ease and utility of gateways as an abstraction of IPFS.